maheshwaghmare/site-reset/readme.txt

 No!
 Currently we not support multisite reset.
 So, Do not use 'Site Reset' on multisite.

 == Changelog ==

+= 1.2.1 =

+* Improvement - Compatibility to WordPress 5.7.

 = 1.2.0 =
 * New: Added settings page link into the plugin actions link.